molybdenumsoftware/label-tracker/README.md

 Nightly polling, fetching:

-1. newly merged pull requests {number, merge_commit}
-1. HEADs of new/updated tracked branches
+1. fetch HEADs of new/updated tracked branches
+1. create graph of those
+1. fetch pull requests newly merged {number, merge_commit}
     1. for each such HEAD,

 where <interesting> means either a release branch or a channel, aka matches regex: "nixos-*"